MLeidel/myc/README.md

 <a name="intstr"></a>
 ### char \*intstr(char \*buf, int n, bool separator)
->Returns an integer as a string.
+>Copies an integer into a string buffer and
+returns pointer to it.

 <a name="intstr_new"></a>
 ### char \*intstr_new(int n, bool separator)